EwoutH/anevicon/README.md

   <img src="DEMO.gif"><br>

   Anevicon is a high-performance traffic generator, designed to be as convenient and reliable as it is possible.
-It sends numerous UDP-packets to a victim, thereby simulating an activity that can be produced by your end users or a group of hackers.
+It sends numerous UDP-packets to a server, thereby simulating an activity that can be produced by your end users or a group of hackers.
 </div>